joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/29/style/bernard-arnault-open-letter-x.html

 **BTS Won’t Enter Music From Comeback Album for Grammy Awards**\
-`The group’s decision comes a month after the Recording Academy announced five new award categories, including one for Best Asian Pop Music Performance.`\
+`The group announced it would not submit its most recent album, ‘Arirang,’ for consideration a month after the Recording Academy introduced a new category for Asian pop.`\
 https://www.nytimes.com/2026/07/29/world/asia/bts-grammys-arirang-boycott-asian-category.html

 **Corrections: July 29, 2026**\